wp-plugins/twitter-friends-widget/readme.txt

 == Changelog ==

+= Version 1.21 =
+* Fixed bug with background and text colour styles not being applied correctly

 = Version 1.2 =
 * Due to a large number of issues with the caching function, caching has been removed.
 See FAQ for more details.
 * Added link to users Twitter RSS